 2. Tobacco and Alcohol Cessation Clinic

-Through psychological (behavioural) and pharmacological intervention, successful tobacco and alcohol cessation can be achieved.
+Through psychological (behavioural) and medical intervention, successful tobacco and alcohol cessation can be achieved.

 3. Obesity Clinic